In 2025, What Medical Schools Require Casper?

 What Is the Casper Test and Do You Need to Take It?

-The Computer-Based Assessment for Sampling Personal Characteristics, known more commonly as Casper, is part of Acuity Insights, a multi-part assessment designed to evaluate a prospective medical student’s people skills and bedside manner.
+The Computer-Based Assessment for Sampling Personal Characteristics, known more commonly as Casper, is part of Acuity Insights, a multi-part assessment designed to evaluate a prospective medical student’s people skills and critical reasoning.

-Learn more: Understanding Acuity Insights: Casper, Snapshot, and Duet.
+Learn more: Understanding Acuity Insights: Casper and Duet.

-Developed in 2010 in Canada, Casper is a computer-based situational judgment test that measures who you are beyond your hard skills and grades—the test assesses your interpersonal and intrapersonal skills, professionalism, ethics and ethical decision making, empathy, and bedside manner.
+Developed in 2010 in Canada, Casper is a computer-based situational judgment test that measures who you are beyond your hard skills and grades—the test assesses your interpersonal skills, ethical decision-making, empathy, and resilience.

-The Casper tests people based on the following 10 Constructs:
+The Casper tests people based on the following 9 competencies:

-Casper is made up of 14 scenarios.
+Casper is made up of 11 scenarios.
 There is a typed response section and a video response section.
-Within each section, you will be presented with either a word-based or video-based scenario followed by 2-3 open-ended questions.
-There are two word-based and four video-based scenarios in the video response section and three word-based and five video-based scenarios in the typed response section.
+Within each section, you will be presented with either a word-based or video-based scenario followed by two open-ended questions.

 Typically, the scenarios are not based in a clinical setting but are instead taken from everyday life.
 For example, if you’re grocery shopping and see a pregnant teenager steal some diapers, what do you do?

-Casper takes about 90-110 minutes, which includes two breaks.
+Casper takes about 65-85 minutes, which includes two breaks.
 In the video response section, you have one minute to respond to each question individually.
-In the typed response section, you have five minutes to respond to all three questions before the test automatically moves on to the next scenario.
+In the typed response section, you have 3.5 minutes to respond to two questions before the test automatically moves on to the next scenario.

-Each of the 14 sections is scored by a unique rater, which means no 2 sections of your test will be scored by the same person.
+Each of the 11 scenarios is scored by a unique rater, which means no two scenarios of your test will be scored by the same person.
 Therefore, your Casper score is made up of multiple different, objective impressions of you.
 The raters have no prior knowledge of you whatsoever and have no idea how you answered the other scenarios.

 Casper raters are required to complete a training session and accreditation in order to score the test, and your test results are automatically sent to the schools you’re applying to.